dennisryanlee/stock-quote-webpage/tracking.md

 - Create MongoDB database of user logins - to store saved companies, etc.
 - Create login / password input forms
 - Hash password with bcrypt library
-- Have login through Auth0?
-Or google?
+- Important - Have login through Auth0?
+Or google? -- yes, need some sort of login to a dashboard, etc. (07/05/22)
 - foreign company stock symbol lookup?
 AlphaVantage can do foreign searches
+- Important - host on AWS
+- Important - testing
+- Important - CI/CD with GitHub Actions

 How to run npm/node:
 1. In project folder, "npm init"